 14. Adult Canopy Zipline, Hot Springs, Horses, and More

-If you want to get up into the canopy and see the forest as the wildlife does, then this Zipline, Hot Springs, Horses, and More Tour from Viator are for you!
-You’ll get to participate in all of the above activities, and the guide will pick you up and drop you off at your hotel in Liberia.
+If you want to get into the canopy and see the forest as the wildlife does, this Zipline, Hot Springs, Horses, and More Tour from Viator is for you!
+You’ll participate in the above activities, and the guide will pick you up and drop you off at your hotel in Liberia.

-You will also get to enjoy an authentic Costa Rican lunch during your trip.
+You will also enjoy an authentic Costa Rican lunch during your trip.
 This excursion will surely be a day to remember!